Giorgio Agamben: Work

 Within the state of exception, the distinction between bios (the life of the citizen) and zoê (the life of homo sacer) is made by those with judicial power.
 For example, Agamben would argue that Guantánamo Bay exemplifies the concept of 'the state of exception' in the United States following 9/11.
+"The situation of the prisoners in Guantanamo is legally speaking really comparable with the Nazi camps.
+The Guantanamo detainees do not have the status of prisoners of war; they have no legal status at all.
+They are subject to mere factual domination, and have no legal existence".

-Agamben mentions that basic universal human rights of Taliban individuals while captured in Afghanistan and sent to Guantánamo Bay in 2001 were negated by US laws.
+Agamben mentions that basic universal human rights of Taliban individuals, while captured in Afghanistan and sent to Guantánamo Bay in 2001, were negated by US laws.
 In reaction to the removal of their basic human rights, detainees of Guantánamo Bay prison went on hunger strikes.
-Within a state of exception, when a detainee is placed outside the law he or she is, according to Agamben, reduced to "bare life" in the eyes of the judicial powers.
+Within a state of exception, when a detainee is placed outside the law, he or she is, according to Agamben, reduced to "bare life" in the eyes of the judicial powers.
 Here, one can see why such measures as hunger strikes can occur in such places as prisons.
-Within the framework of a system that has deprived the individual of power, and their individual basic human freedoms, the hunger strike can be seen as a weapon or form of resistance.
+Within the framework of a system that has deprived the individual of power and their individual basic human freedoms, the hunger strike can be seen as a weapon or form of resistance.
 "The body is a model which can stand for any bounded system.
 Its boundaries can represent any boundaries which are threatened or precarious."
 Within a state of exception the boundaries of power are precarious and threaten to destabilize not only the law, but one's humanity, as well as their choice of life or death.
 Forms of resistance to the extended use of power within the state of exception, as suggested in Guantánamo Bay prison, also operate outside the law.
-In the case of the hunger strike, the prisoners were threatened and endured force feeding not allowing them to die.
+In the case of the hunger strike, the prisoners were threatened and endured force feeding, not allowing them to die.
 During the hunger strikes at Guantánamo Bay prison, accusations and founded claims of forced feedings began to surface in the autumn of 2005.
 In February 2006, The New York Times reported that prisoners were being force fed in Guantánamo Bay prison and in March 2006, more than 250 medical experts, as reported by the BBC, voiced their opinions of the forced feedings stating that this was a breach of the government's power and was against the rights of the prisoners.